A thrilling, dark tale from one of Scotland's finest writers of human envy and intrigue.

 The body of a prostitute is found at Glasgow's Queen Street Station, her hands, pointing towards her feet, placed as if in prayer, a small flower pressed between the palms.
 Psychologist Solomon Brightman is called to assist DCI Lorimer in the murder hunt, with the hope that his lateral thinking will shine a light on the case from a different angle.
 But before any conclusions can be drawn, the body of a nurse is discovered at The Grange, a private clinic.
 Aside from the careful arrangement of the corpses, there is no obvious connection between the victims; Lorimer and Solomon are still very much in the dark.
 Then a third body turns up, and it seems increasingly clear that they have a serial killer on their hands.

-Alex Gray was born and educated in Glasgow.
-She has been awarded the Scottish Association of Writers' Constable and Pitlochry trophies for her crime writing and is the co-founder of the international Bloody Scotland Crime Writing Festival.
-Married with a son and daughter, she now writes full time.
+Alex Gray is the Sunday Times bestselling author of the Detective William Lorimer series.
+Born and raised in Glasgow, she has been awarded the Scottish Association of Writers' Constable and Pitlochry trophies for her crime writing and is the co-founder of the international Bloody Scotland Crime Writing Festival.

 To find exclusive articles, reviews and the latest news about Alex Gray and the DSI Lorimer series, visit www.alex-gray.com or follow Alex on Twitter @alexincrimeland.